 The reference to The Underwater Menace was inspired – as if I needed an excuse – by the fact that this review was written while I was working on a spirited defence of the unfairly maligned 1967 story for a multi-handed ‘charity’ Doctor Who book that began to smell like a massive con to me, leading me to withdraw abruptly from the project; it ultimately didn’t come out which doesn’t exactly convince me that I was wrong.
 I later gave a hasty rewrite of what had been written so far to a fanzine editor, and a fully written version appears in Well At Least It’s Free.
 I should point out that they hadn’t found Episode Two at that point, though.

 As for nobody ever hiding behind the sofa, I stand by this claim – throughout my entire childhood, I never witnessed anyone watching anything from ‘behind’ the sofa and refuse to believe that anyone ever actually did.
-From behind the door, checking to see that ‘The Clown’ wasn’t on, yes.
+From behind the door, checking to see that ‘The Clown’ wasn’t on, yes, and you can in fact read more about that here.
 On top of the sofa, hiding from the snake on 16mm film that had been developed with a Brillo Pad on Sesame Street, certainly.
 But behind the sofa?
 Nope.
 Plus if we’d even thought about moving ours to get behind it, we’d have been turfed out of the room with immediate effect and barred from watching television for the rest of the day.
 So there.

 General Grugger was a character in the spectacularly useless 1980 story Meglos.
 The published version of the review omitted this punchline, which made me look like I was being a lot more snarky and serious than I actually was.

 A hapless spaceman chanced upon the Daleks and their ridiculously-costumed pals plotting total universal conquest in Mission To The Unknown, 1965’s one-episode prelude to the twelve-part The Daleks’ Master Plan.
-Again there’s a huge feature on both of these in Well At Least It’s Free.
+Again you can find a huge feature on both of these long-lost slabs of Dalekmania in Well At Least It’s Free here.

 I still enjoy Utopia immensely, and aside from noting yet another example of being surprised by how quickly they got straight into the story – which opens with the Tardis ‘refuelling’ above the rift in Cardiff and Captain Jack thundering across the horizon hoping to catch it before it’s gone – there’s very little I can add to this.
 Being so familiar with the episode, however, I was able to concentrate more on the scenery and settings and was notably taken with the antiquated, technologically mismatched nature of the laboratory with its musty old keyboards from differing eras of computing lashed together to do something very futuristic indeed; kind of like an updated take on Steampunk if you want to be pretentious about it.
 There’s also the latch on the back of the Tardis door, which could have been silly but in fact due to being shot and acted with the right way just adds to the tension of the scene.
 What you notice most of all about Utopia, however, is John Barrowman – admittedly it would be difficult not to – and how he just doesn’t seem as visible on television and, well, everywhere bloody else any more.
 At the time, you almost literally couldn’t move for him, and if he wasn’t in primetime drama shows he was in primetime game shows, or being interviewed on every television and radio talk show in existence, and showing up in coverage of major national events, and even had his own board game.
-Back then the world seemed a more positive place, and I’m not sure the general lack of Barrowman is as fundamentally unrelated to this as you might think.
+Back then the world seemed a more positive place, and I’m not sure the general lack of the visibility – in all senses – that Russell T. Davies brought to Doctor Who and its stars is as fundamentally unrelated to this as you might think.

 Buy A Book!